shirleyahn/CAS_Code/README.md

 3.0
 4.0

-execute.sh is the script to submit to your cluster to run the CAS simulation.
+execute.sh is the script to submit to your cluster to run the CAS algorithm.

 Please report any bugs and questions/comments to sahn1@stanford.edu.